-6.13.4 Online learning
+6.17 Online learning

-If the use of live streaming for lessons is to be used as an important part of a home learning offer, this decision must be suitably risk assessed.
-The outcome of this risk assessment must be approved by the SLT/DSL.
+When live streaming for lessons is being used as part of a learning offer, this decision must be suitably risk assessed.
 The following protocols must be adhered to;

 - Any safeguarding concerns arising from a live lesson/contact must be reported to the DSL - All live lessons will be recorded - If sharing the desktop, ensure that any confidential information (e.g. emails) are not visible to pupils/young people.
 Teachers should use the 'blur background' function on Teams. - The teacher must consider where they are running the lesson from e.g. minimising the risk of interruption from household members and considering what is visible on screen.
 Do not stream lessons from bedrooms. - The teacher must log which pupils/young people take part in the lesson and retain this information - The teacher must avoid 1-1 unless pre-approved by the Headteacher and DSL - Any issues or concerns about the lesson or pupils/young people participating must be reported to the Headteacher /DSL immediately